syncfusion-content/wpf-docs/wpf/Updown/Interaction.md

 The `UpDown` control provides keyboard and mouse support to increment or decrement the value in the text box.
 The keyboard and mouse provide the following supports:

-* Mouse wheel - It helps to increase or decrease the current value of the text box by the value indicated in the [Step](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~Step.html) property.
+* Mouse wheel - It helps to increase or decrease the current value of the text box by scrolling over UpDown control.

 * Up Arrow key - It helps to increase the present value in the text box by the value indicated in the [Step](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~Step.html) property.